Private Adoption is Legal in South Korea

 You Should Not Take the Child out of Foster Care to Do a Private Adoption

-One frequently asked question is if anyone can adopt a Special Protection Child once he can get the child out of the institution.
+One frequently asked question is if anyone can adopt a Child Under Social Protection once he can get the child out of the institution.
 The answer is No. That is to circumvent the rules and process of foster care adoption and could result in a criminal accusation.
-There had been a case where a U.S. attorney tried to arrange a private adoption of a child who was taken care of by foster care.
-The U.S. attorney simply thought a private adoption would be legally possible if the child got out of the care of the institution.
+There was a case where a U.S. attorney doing business in Korea tried to arrange a private adoption of a child who was taken care of by foster care.
+The U.S. attorney simply thought a private adoption would be legally possible if the child was taken out of the care of the institution.
 The U.S. adoptive parents trusted the U.S. attorney’s advice.
 But it turned out that the adoption could not be processed as a private adoption.
-The child was barred from leaving South Korea and the U.S. adoptive parents never saw the child again.
+The child was returned to the institution and the U.S. adoptive parents never saw the child again.
+The Korean court also ordered the termination of the parental rights of the Korean birth mother.

 What You Should Do to Adopt a Child Privately in South Korea